Hi, I’m Ella. This is me.

 I am a NERC-funded PhD student at the British Antarctic Survey/University of East Anglia studying the atmospheric drivers of the melting observed on ice shelves around the Antarctic Peninsula, most notably on the Larsen C.

-The Antarctic Peninsula is the most rapidly warming region on Earth, its annual mean temperatures having risen by 3.35°C from 1962-2010 (Cape et al., 2015).
+The Antarctic Peninsula is one of the most rapidly warming regions on Earth, its annual mean temperatures having risen by 3.35°C from 1962-2010 (Cape et al., 2015).
 This makes the ice shelves around the peninsula vulnerable to collapse, and on top of this list is Larsen C, which is the largest remaining ice shelf on the peninsula.

 Larsen C is now a much more lonely ice shelf, its neighbours Larsen A and B having collapsed in 1995 and 2003, respectively.
 This would indicate that the same factors that caused Larsen A and B to fall into the sea might have a similar effect on Larsen C. I want to find out if this is the case, and if so, over what sort of time scales this might be expected to take place.